Run surveys. Get insights. Unlock growth.

 • "What should we do to improve your experience?"

 #5.
-Lead generation
+Lead generation with website exit surveys

-So ask if they want to receive a free guide or maybe they want a free consultation?
+So, ask if they want to receive a free guide or maybe they want a free consultation.
 One of our users, a big telecom, found this technique so effective they had to stop a survey after a couple of hours because their call center was unable to process all collected leads.

 Recommended questions: